Facts about Alex Jones

 He soon got his own syndicated show radio show, making a name for himself by accusing the U.S. government of being behind Timothy McVeigh‘s 1995 bombing of Oklahoma City.
 But he took a hit after claiming the September 11, 2001 attacks on the United States were part of an “inside job,” and his program was axed from several radio stations.

 Jones restarted on the internet, based in his home in Austin.
-By that time, he’s also branched out into films, his first being 1998’s America: Destroyed by Design.
-Since then he has been able to spread his message far and wide through InfoWars, with an audience said to be greater than Rush Limbaugh‘s or Glenn Beck‘s.
+By that time, he’d also branched out into films, his first being 1998’s America: Destroyed by Design.
+Since then he has been able to spread his message far and wide through InfoWars, with an audience said to be at one point greater than Rush Limbaugh‘s or Glenn Beck‘s.

-A self-described Christian and Libertarian, his career flourished in the election of 2016, as he supported the presidential ambitions of Donald Trump and continued his long-held campaign against Hillary Clinton.
+A self-described Christian and Libertarian, Jones’s career flourished in the election of 2016, as he supported the presidential ambitions of Donald Trump and continued his long-held campaign against Hillary Clinton.